Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

 Trump met with police and toured a section of Kenosha damaged by rioting that followed the shooting of Blake, a 29-year-old Black man who was left paralyzed, according to his family.
 The president called violence that erupted at the protests "domestic terrorism" and defended Kyle Rittenhouse, the young white man who's accused of shooting and killing two protesters in Wisconsin.

-Biden told reporters on Wednesday that protesting and free speech is a right, but denounced violence and looting.
+Biden told reporters on Wednesday that protesting and free speech is a right, but he denounced violence and looting.
 The former vice president again blamed President Trump for stoking division and violence for political gain.

 About one-third of poll respondents said they didn't have an opinion about how Trump and Biden have responded to protests and demonstrations taking place in Wisconsin and across the country following Blake's shooting.
 The Ipsos poll took place before Trump's visit to Kenosha.